oracle/python-oracledb/doc/src/api_manual/cursor.rst

     The attribute is only used for tuning row fetches from the database.
 It does not affect data inserts.

+    Queries that return LOBs and similar types will never prefetch rows, so the ``prefetchrows`` value is ignored in those cases.

     See :ref:`Tuning Fetch Performance <tuningfetch>` for more information.

     .. note::